All Episodes

 A couple of things.

-Uh, watching that tournament yesterday, watching great strategic golf, it was like watching a young Ben Crenshaw.
+Watching that tournament yesterday, watching great strategic golf, it was like watching a young Ben Crenshaw.

-And I'm all fired up, and then at the very end, I channel surf and I see Hillary's logo.
+And I'm all fired up, and then at the very end, I channel Surf, and I see Hillary's logo.

 And I thought, what is this arrow pointing to the right?